Code4SocialGood/c4sg-web/docs/setting-up-a-tech-project.md

 This is a person that can provide more detailed requirements, handle logistics, etc. Ideally this is someone from your organization

+Here are some things that the person with this role can do:
+* Recruit volunteers
+* Writing the business requirement
+* Creating a draft for the user interface
+* Follow up with volunteers
+* etc

+A dedicated volunteer might take over some of these tasks later on

 ### Tech Lead

 * Interviews and picks candidates